didillysquat/VTK2022/README.md

 [Why index?](https://www.biostars.org/p/212594/)

-> **Exercise**: Using your kallisto installation that you did earlier, index the reference 'short_name' transcriptome.
+> **Exercise**: Using your kallisto_env environment that you made earlier, index the reference 'short_name' transcriptome.

 [What is the GRCh38 assembly?](https://gatk.broadinstitute.org/hc/en-us/articles/360035890951-Human-genome-reference-builds-GRCh38-or-hg38-b37-hg19)

 ## Part 9: pseudo-alignment with kallisto

-> **Exercise**: Now perform the pseudo-alignment following the kallisto documentation.
+> **Exercise**: Now perform the pseudo-alignment following the kallisto documentation and incorporating this into your nextflow script.
 Use 10 cores each time you run kallisto count.
 You'll need to specify some extra information to kallisto.
 See if you can figure out what these are.
 Don't be afraid to have a go running it.

-## part 10: Nextflow!
-Let's be honest, running kallisto once on each of the samples is super annoying.
-I guess we could generate a bash script to do it for us, but that would be pretty complicated and it would likely run in parallel, and we'd still have to manually take care of the directory structures for the results, and keep track of which versions of the software we used etc. etc. etc.

-What if I told you there was a better way?!

-> **Exercise**: Discuss: Do we have the time and/or inclination to learn a little [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html)?

-If you think we do, then let's do what we've just done but in a simple nextflow script.
-Either follow along with Ben, or have a go yourself.

 ## Part 11: importing your data into R